rgdavies92/used-car-value/README.md

 # Exploratory Data Analysis (EDA)

 Although this is a used car project, data have been scraped and cleaned for both new and used cars.
-It was at this point, the beginning of the EDA that new cars were dropped to focus on used cars only.
+It was at this point, at the beginning of the EDA, that new cars were dropped to focus on used cars only.

 There were no immediate surprises in the EDA.
-The dataset was scruitinised from a number of different angles to check for patterns and trends.
-Some of the more descriptive relatonships within the dataset are captured in figures 4-7 below, with a more comprehensive EDA to be found in the <b>LINKED JUPYTER NOTEBOOK</b>.
+The dataset was scrutinised from a number of different angles to check for patterns and trends.
+Some of the more descriptive relationships within the dataset are captured in figures 4-7 below, with a more comprehensive EDA to be found in the [04_Data_Cleaning_and_EDA notebook](https://github.com/rgdavies92/used-car-value/blob/main/04_Data_cleaning_and_EDA.ipynb).

 <br>
 <p align="center" width="100%">